CollepardoLab/md_patchy_model/README.md

 Reference
 --------------------------------------------

-If you use this code please cite the refeence below, which includes full details on the model:
+If you use any of this code please cite the reference below, which includes full details on the model:

 J. Chem.
 Phys.
 150, 224510 (2019)
 https://aip.scitation.org/doi/10.1063/1.5098551?af=R&